railsuser2014/openobject-doc-book-en/source/book/3/3_8/statutory_taxes.rst

 You can attach zero or more  *Supplier Tax* es and Customer taxes to products, so that you can account separately for purchase and sales taxes (or Input and Output VAT – where VAT is Value Added Tax).
 Because you can attach more than one tax, you can handle a VAT or Sales Tax separately from an Eco Tax on the same product.

-You can also attach a  *Default Tax*  to a partner, which replaces any taxes belonging to the same Tax Group that may have been defined in a Product.
+You can also attach a :guilabel:`Default Tax` to a partner, which replaces any taxes belonging to the same Tax Group that may have been defined in a Product.

 So you can define a \ ``Tax Exempt``\   tax in the \ ``VAT``\   group and assign it to partners who declare themselves to be charities.
 All product sales to a charity would then be VAT free even if the products themselves carry various tax rates, but non-VAT taxes such as Eco-taxes can still be applied.